 Section 5.01.
 Officers.
 The officers of the Corporation shall be a president, vice president, a secretary, a chief financial officer, and a CCIAA liaison.
 The Corporation may also have, at the discretion of the Board, a chairman of the Board, more than one vice president, one or more assistant secretaries and such other officers as the Board determines the Corporation may require.
 Each officer so appointed shall have the title, hold office for the period, have the authority and perform the duties specified in these By-Laws or determined by the Board for a term of two years commencing January 1st of each odd numbered year.
 If the need arises, the officers may serve an additional year as long as all officers are in agreement.
-Any number of officer may serve concurrently as either the president or the chairman of the Board.
+Any number of offices may be held by the same person, except that neither the secretary nor the chief financial officer may serve concurrently as either the president or the chairman of the Board.
 No person shall serve more than two consecutive terms of office except the chief financial officer who may serve an unlimited number of terms.